 Wondering how to best fit Listenwise into your teaching practice?
 Good news – you’ve got a lot of options!
 Depending on your situation some might be a more natural fit than others, but we encourage you to experiment with a few and see what happens.

-Before jumping into instruction of new concepts or standards, have students listen to a interesting story.
+Before jumping into the instruction of new concepts or standards, have students listen to an interesting story.
 This can give you a hook to develop student background on the topic, activate prior knowledge and address any learning gaps.